shpongledsummer/atmospheric-weather-card/README.md

 | `disable_bottom_icon` | `boolean` | `false` | Hides only the icon next to the bottom text. |

 **Text Positioning**
-By default, text auto-positions to the side opposite the sun or moon.
+By default, text auto-positions to the side opposite the sun and moon.
 You can manually override this:

 | Option | Type | Default | Description |
 | :--- | :--- | :--- | :--- |